Moduli of surfaces in $\mathbb{P}^3$: Classification

 \subsection{Log terminal degenerations of $\mathbb{P}^n$}

-To completely classify normal varieties appears in $(d,4)$ $\PP^3$-smoothable \he stable pairs when $d$ is odd, it remains to understand log terminal threefolds $X$ that are degenerations of $\mathbb{P}^3$.
+To completely classify normal varieties appears as $\dfours$ \he stable pairs when $d$ is odd, it remains to understand log terminal threefolds $X$ that are degenerations of $\mathbb{P}^3$.
 We will approach this in general (not only in the $d$ odd case) and state results for $\PP^n$ whenever possible.

-\begin{remark} Although we have focused our attention only on the ambient threefolds $X$ when classifying $(d,4)$ $\PP^3$-smoothable \he stable pairs, it is `enough' to classify only these threefolds: if we know $X$, theoretically we can determine all possible $D$ by varying $D$ in the $\mathbb{Q}$-linear system $| - \frac{d}{4}K_X |$.
-In practice, we must restrict $D$ so that the pair $(X,D)$ has appropriate singularities. \end{remark}

 There are natural log terminal varieties to consider: weighted projective spaces.
-We summarize the case in dimension 2, due to Manetti and Hacking.
+We summarize the case in dimension 2, due to Hacking and Prokhorov.